Tips for insurance coverage of TRT and ED meds

 1) Peruse the Formulary.
 Each drug plan has a list of covered drugs and specifically excluded drugs called a formulary.
 Request it from your insurance company or HR department, and find the coverage limitations for your prescription.
 Look at Quantity Limit (e.g. only 6 vials or autoinjectors of alpostradil (Caverject/Edex) for ED per month, or 15 vials of FSH / hMG / Menopur per fill but limited to 4 lifetime fills).
 Also look at Age Limits (e.g. 44 or under for hCG), which might be waived with a Prior Authorization.
 Sometimes, “Step Therapy” is required where you have to trial a cheaper type/brand first (e.g., allergy, ineffectiveness or sensitivity to generic Testosterone Cypionate before getting approved for Androgel, Testopel, Natesto, Xyosted, etc.; or trial of Ovidrel or generic hCG prior to approval for Pregnyl).
 Sometimes there are Gender Exclusions (e.g. hCG / hMG only allowed for women) but those can often be overridden by a Prior Authorization from your physician.

 2) Medical vs. Drug Coverage.
-Some people have separate drug and medical coverage, even through different companies.
-In this case, sometimes the fertility medications (hcg, hmg) and in-office TRT (Testopel pellets, Averd injections) are covered by the medical plan instead of the drug plan.
-So, it is important to contact both to ask what your coverage is, making sure to provide the correct ICD-10 diagnosis code and CPT / HCPS procedure codes (ask your doctor if unsure).
+Some people have separate drug and medical coverage.
+In this case, sometimes the fertility medications (hcg, hmg) and in-office TRT (Testopel pellets, Aveed injections) are covered by the medical plan instead of the drug plan.
+So, it is important to contact both plans to ask what your coverage is, making sure to provide the correct ICD-10 diagnosis code and CPT / HCPS procedure codes (ask your doctor if unsure).

 3) Fertility Coverage.
 In some plans, coverage for hCG, hMG, r-FSH or Clomiphene falls under the category of fertility treatments.
-That actually makes it easier to get approval via prior authorization but the downside is there will be age limits, often 39 or 44 years old or younger.
+That actually makes it easier to get approval via prior authorization, especially if you already had semen analysis.
+There can be age limits, often 39 or 44 years old or younger, when billing under a fertility diagnosis code.

-4) Compounded Drug coverage.
-Some plans flat out do not pay for compounded medications, but others have certain policies that may make it possible to receive at least partial reimbursement.
-For example, a lot of Blue Cross plans will cover any FDA-approved ingredients (such as testosterone itself, alprostadil in Trimix, tamoxifen, etc.) so long as the compounding pharmacy specifies all ingredients and their percentages (side note Empower refuses to do this).
+4) Compounded Drug Coverage.
+Some plans flat out refuse to pay for compounded medications, but others have certain policies that may make it possible to receive at least partial reimbursement.
+For example, some plans will cover any FDA-approved ingredients (such as testosterone itself, alprostadil in Trimix, tamoxifen in a cream, etc.) so long as the compounding pharmacy specifies all ingredients and their percentages (side note - Empower refuses to do this).
 You would also need a justification from your physician as to why the compounded product is needed versus a commercially available drug.
 The insurance company will need to provide you the policy and procedures.
-(Another side note, it is far more difficult to get reimbursed when the medication is purchased from a TRT clinic such as Defy instead of directly from the compounding pharmacy).
+(Another side note, it is far more difficult to get reimbursed when the medication is purchased from a TRT clinic instead of directly from the compounding pharmacy.
+This is due to the additional information required that would not be included in your medical bill, such as NDC codes (ID of the drug), NPI (ID of the pharmacy and prescribing physician), and other details that you usually get from a pharmacy).

 I hope you guys find these tips useful.
 Please feel free to comment below if you have additional tips, corrections or to share your story dealing with insurance.